logtd/ComfyUI-InstanceDiffusion/README.md

 ### How to Install
 Clone or download this repo into your `ComfyUI/custom_nodes/` directory.
-Then run `pip install -r requirments.txt` within the cloned repo (although if you have already set up ComfyUI you should have all these requirements already).
+There are no Python package requirements outside of the standard ComfyUI requirements at this time.

 ### How to Configure Models
 These models were trained by [frank-xwang](https://github.com/frank-xwang) baked inside of StableDiffusion 1.5.
 These are spliced out into individual models to be used with other SD1.5 checkpoints.